 There’s no greater nod to the season in which you adopted your dog.
 Just the name makes you think of fall foliage, pumpkins, and homey smells like pies baking in the oven.

-Named after the 11th month of the year, Eleven is a great name for your dog.
+th month of the year, Eleven is a great name for your dog.
 Even cuter: nicknaming her Ellie, which is just the sweetest nickname ever.
+17 James